Undergraduate education: India

+Banaras Hindu University in Varanasi is the largest residential university in Asia.

 India's higher education system is the third largest in the world, next to the United States and China.
-The main governing body at the tertiary level is the University Grants Commission (UGC), which enforces its standards, advises the government, and helps coordinate between the centre and the state.
+The main governing body at the tertiary level is the University Grants Commission (UGC), which enforces its standards, advises the government, and helps coordinate between the center and the state.
 Accreditation for higher learning is overseen by 15 autonomous institutions established by the UGC.

 In India, the graduation system is classified into two parts: Undergraduate (UG) and Postgraduate (PG).
 It takes three or four years to complete an undergraduate degree.
-The three-year undergraduate programs are mostly in the fields of arts, commerce, science etc., and the four-year programs are mostly in the fields of technology, engineering, pharmaceutical sciences, agriculture etc. However, for medicine, law and architecture, the period has been five years.
-The possessor of the first UG is referred to as graduate and that of the PG degree as post-graduate.
+The three-year undergraduate programs are mostly in the fields of humanities or social sciences (B.A.), commerce or business administration (B.Com/BBA), natural sciences or mathematics (B.Sc) etc., and the four-year programs are mostly in the fields of technology or engineering (B.Tech/B.E.), pharmaceutical sciences (B.Pharm), agriculture etc. For law (LLB) and architecture (B.Arch), the typical study duration is five years, whereas medicine (MBBS) generally takes 5.5 years (including one year of Compulsory Medical Internship).
+While a standalone LLB degree is three years long, it requires a prior bachelor's degree; to streamline this, universities commonly offer 5-year integrated programs directly after school, such as BA LLB, etc. The possessor of the first UG is referred to as graduate and that of the PG degree as post-graduate.
 Other than UG and PG there are various 1 to 2 year diploma courses available.

 Indian higher education system has expanded at a fast pace by adding nearly 20,000 colleges and more than 8 million students in a decade from 2000–01 to 2010–11.
-As of 2020, India has over 1000 universities, with a break up of 54 central universities, 416 state universities, 125 deemed universities, 361 private universities, 7 Institute under State Legislature Act, and 159 Institutes of National Importance which include IIMs, AIIMS, IITs, IIITs, IISERs and NITs among others.
+As of 2026, India has over 1338 universities, with a break up of 54 central universities, 495 state universities, 126 deemed universities, 455 private universities, 7 Institute under State Legislature Act, and 173 Institutes of National Importance which include IIMs, AIIMS, IITs, IIITs, IISERs and NITs among others.
 Other institutions include 52,627 colleges as government degree colleges, private colleges, standalone institutes and post-graduate research institutions, functioning under these universities as reported by the MHRD in 2020.
 Colleges may be Autonomous, i.e. empowered to examine their own degrees, up to PhD level in some cases, or non-autonomous, in which case their examinations are under the supervision of the university to which they are affiliated; in either case, however, degrees are awarded in the name of the university rather than the college.

 Japan

-Undergraduate education in Japan requires four years, which is divided into two stages; associate degree's level first-half two years and bachelor's level second-half two years.
+Undergraduate education in Japan requires four years, which is divided into two stages: associate degree's for the first two years and bachelor's for the second half.

 Bachelor's degrees are awarded only by universities and NIAD-QE.